Leadership Development Course

 Who Should Attend:

-- Complete all reading assignments
+- Complete all reading assignments, and homework assignments

 - Commit to attending all 10 class sessions (two 40-hour weeks)